Mindless habits add weight

 Going crazy over the weekend

 Even if you eat like a saint from Monday through Thursday, be careful about overindulging on Friday, Saturday, and Sunday.
 “Letting caution go to the wind on the weekend can absolutely undo all your efforts,” Jackson Blatner says.
 “Instead of being an A+ student during the week and a D student on the weekend, be a little loose most days.

 Making fancy sandwiches

 Gone are the days of a basic turkey on bread.
 “Now it’s all about the gourmet cheeses and pesto spreads, the dried fruits and candied nuts,” Jackson Blatner says.
-“And that doesn’t only pack additional flavor—it’s a lot of extra calories, too.”
-She suggests prioritizing favorite ingredients.
-Instead of going for aioli-flavored mayonnaise, brie cheese, and calorie-dense ciabatta bread, select just one to make your lunch more deluxe.
+“And that doesn’t only pack additional flavour—it’s a lot of extra calories, too.”
+She suggests prioritising favourite ingredients.
+Instead of going for aioli-flavoured mayonnaise, brie cheese, and calorie-dense ciabatta bread, select just one to make your lunch more deluxe.
 Same goes for salads: A healthy option can quickly go south if you load up on toppings like shredded cheese, nuts, croutons, and bacon bits.
-So don’t overdo the accoutrements just because your favorite salad bar offers them.
+So don’t overdo the accoutrements just because your favourite salad bar offers them.

 Salads and Dressings